Request for Proposals: Historic Howard Theatre National Register Amendment

 Task 3: Survey Documentation

-Create an excel spreadsheet of resources associated with the identified themes in order to facilitate the evaluation of other properties associated with the Latino communities in Washington, DC.
-The list of resources will identify previously recorded and National Register-listed or newly identified properties that may be eligible for designation.
-At a minimum, this spreadsheet will include for each property its name, address, ward, owner, designation status and associated theme(s).
+Create an excel spreadsheet of resources associated with the identified context theme(s) in order to facilitate the evaluation of other properties associated with the Affordable Housing for low-income communities and African Americans in Washington, DC.
+The list of resources will identify previously recorded and National Register-listed or newly-identified properties that may be eligible for designation.
+At a minimum, this spreadsheet will include for each property its name, address, owner, designation status and associated theme(s).
 Non-extant sites identified through the study should also be included and noted as demolished.

-Consultant will complete a Historic Context document based on guidance set forth in NPS White Paper: The Components of a Historic Context and Section III.E. of How to Complete the National Register Multiple Property Document.
-This document will establish an historic context for the history of the Latino community in the District of Columbia, and will facilitate the evaluation of individual properties by comparing them with resources that share similar physical characteristics and historical associations.
+Consultant will complete the Multiple Property Documentation based on guidance set forth in NPS White Paper: The Components of a Historic Context and Section III.E. of How to Complete the National Register Multiple Property Document.
+This document will establish a historic context for the history of affordable housing in Washington, DC, with a focus on housing for African Americans.
+It will facilitate the evaluation of individual properties by comparing them with resources that share similar physical characteristics and historical associations.
 The document will provide a discussion of associated property types and identify previously recorded and National Register listed, or newly identified eligible properties.

-A complete list of identified resources should be completed in a separate excel spreadsheet that can be sorted by theme.
-Spreadsheet should include at a minimum resource name, address, ward, ownership, designation status and associated theme(s).
+As noted in Task 3, a list of identified resources should be completed in a separate Excel spreadsheet that can be sorted by theme.
+The spreadsheet should include, at minimum, the resource name, address, ownership, designation status, and associated theme(s).

-Task 6 – Preparation of two (2) new nominations and (1) amended nomination for the Mount Pleasant Historic District for submission to the DC Inventory of Historic Sites and the National Register of Historic Places.
+Task 5: Preparation of two new nominations and two amended nominations for submission to the DC Inventory of Historic Sites and the National Register of Historic Places.

 Consultant must agree to present the 50% draft results of the research and documentation project at one public meeting to receive feedback on draft report.
 The date, time, and location of the public forum will be determined in consultation with DCPL.

-To ensure final acceptance of the Historic Context Statement, Consultant must conduct ongoing consultations with DCPL and the DCSHPO (with a mutually agreeable schedule to be determined) to solicit feedback on the research and documentation to be delivered.
-Consultant must also agree to present, with visuals, the completed Historic Context Statement and associated nominations to the Historic Preservation Review Board (HPRB) for approval.
-The number of presentations to the HPRB may vary dependent on feedback.
+To ensure final acceptance of the Multiple Property Document, Consultant must conduct ongoing consultations with DCPL and the DCSHPO (with a mutually agreeable schedule to be determined) to solicit feedback on the research and documentation to be delivered.
+Consultant must also agree to present, with visuals, the completed Multiple Property Document and associated nominations to the DC Historic Preservation Review Board for approval.

-Proposal Requirements: Experience preparing Historic Context statements or other National Register of Historic Places documentation forms is required.
+Proposal Requirements: Experience preparing Multiple Property Documents, Historic Context Statements or other National Register documentation forms is required.
 All Consultant responses must include resumes of all staff to be assigned to the project and demonstration that the project manager and applicable staff meet 36CFR61 Appendix A Historic Preservation Professional Qualifications Standards.

-Budget proposal should not exceed $40,000 inclusive of expenses related to photo permissions, graphic design or other services required to complete the project.
-Please include proposed timeline with start/end dates for each task and an example of a Historic Context Statement, Multiple Property Document or National Register Nomination Consultant has produced in the past 5 years.
+Budget proposal should not exceed $55,000, inclusive of expenses related to photo permissions or other services required to complete the project.
+Please include proposed timeline with start/end dates for each task and at least one example of a Historic Context Statement, Multiple Property Document, or National Register Landmark Nomination Consultant has produced in the past five years.

-Deadline to Submit Proposals: Please submit electronically to Rebecca Miller (rebecca@dcpreservation.org) by 11:59pm September 25, 2023.
-Subject line should read “Proposal in Response to Latino Context Project.”
+Deadline to Submit Proposals: Please submit electronically to Kelli Knox (kelli@dcpreservation.org) by 11:59 pm EST, May 19, 2024.
+The subject line should read “Proposal in Response to Affordable Housing Study.”

 Call for Nominations